 Will my water service change or be different if a differential rate is adopted for county customers?

-Regardless of outcome, the level and quality of water service provided by Tucson Water will not be affected by the decision to implement differential rates.
+The level and quality of water service provided by Tucson Water is not affected by the decision to implement differential rates.

 If I have a hard time affording my water bill now, how will I be able to pay the differential rate?
 Will there be any assistance for low-income people?